-These server names are referenced in examples throughout this document; if you choose different names be sure to replace them as needed.
+These server names and will be referenced throughout this document; if you choose different names be sure to replace them as needed.

-For more information about this screen, see Managed Servers in Creating WebLogic Domains Using the Configuration Wizard.
+For more information about this screen, see Managed Servers in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.

-4.2.2.14 Configuring a Cluster for Oracle Managed File Transfer
+4.2.2.13 Configuring a Cluster for Oracle B2B